jeremenichelli/jeremenichelli.github.io/_posts/2015-03-17-i-love-the-ampersand.md

 }</code>
 </pre></div>

-That's really easy to understand and if you use variables inside the mixin you can build flavors of button in a really easy way.
+The code is pretty straight forward and if you use variables inside the mixin you can build flavors of button in a really easy way.

 <div class="highlight"><pre>
 <code>.button(@color) {